Operator-state correspondence in simple current extended conformal field theories: Toward a general understanding of

 In this section, we propose a possible application of our method to a general simple current extended CFT\cite{Gato-Rivera:1990lxi,Gato-Rivera:1991bcq,Gato-Rivera:1991bqv,Fuchs:1994sq,Fuchs:1996rq,Fuchs:1996dd,Fuchs:2004dz}.
 As one of the authors has emphasized in \cite{Fukusumi_2022_c}, one can apply a phenomenological understanding of quark confinement to such simple current extended models.
 Hence the untwisted parts can be interpreted as the bulk local operators and the twisted parts can be interpreted as bulk nonlocal operators, by using the particle physics basis (or lattice analog of parafermionized representation).
 In this language, it should be worth noting that the definition of locality has been changed compared with the corresponding bosonic basis.
 For simplicity, let us consider anomaly free case in \cite{Fukusumi_2022_c,Gato-Rivera:1990lxi,Gato-Rivera:1991bcq,Gato-Rivera:1991bqv}, corresponding to Lieb-Shultz-Mattis anomaly-free theory (such as $SU(N)_{KN}$ Wess-Zumino-Witten model), and introduce the following bosonic partition function,

-where $i$ and $a$ are labeling the $Z_{N}$ invariant and noninvariant states correspondingly, and $p$ is labeling the $Z_{N}$ partity of them.
-(For simplicity, we have introduced the bosonic theory with $p-\overline{p}=0$.
-There can exist the other choice $p+\overline{p}=0$.)
+where $i$ and $a$ are labeling the $Z_{N}$ invariant and noninvariant states correspondingly, $p$ is labeling the $Z_{N}$ partity of them and the $Z_{N}$ charge conjugation for an operator $\phi_{\alpha}$ is $\phi_{\overline{\alpha}}$.
+(For simplicity, we have introduced the bosonic theory with $p+\overline{p}=0$.
+There can exist the other choice $p-\overline{p}=0$.)
 This representation distinguishing $Z_{N}$ invariant and noninvariant sectors has captured the attention of the theoretical physicists recently in \cite{Numasawa:2017crf,Kikuchi:2019ytf,Li:2022drc}.

+In this section, we denote the bulk fields as $\Phi$ and the chiral (antichiral) fields as $\phi$ ($\overline{\phi}$) following the notations in \cite{Fukusumi:2024cnl}.
 After introducing the semion $\phi_{a}=(\sum \phi_{a,p})/\sqrt{N}$, the partition function becomes,